wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

     }
 ```

-This method will allow us to login the user (`Alice`) using the Client SDK.
+This method will allow us to login the user (`Alice`) using the `Client SDK` to access conversation.

 ### Notify Flutter About Client SDK State Change

-To notify Flutter of any changes to the state in the SDK, you'll need to add `enum` to represents the states of the client SDK.
-You've already added the equivalent `SdkState` enum in the `main.dart` file).
-Add the following`SdkState` enum, at the bottom of the `MainActivity.kt` file:
+To notify `Flutter` of any changes to the state in the `Client SDK`, we'll need to add `enum` to represents the states of the `Client SDK`. we've already added the equivalent `SdkState` enum in the `main.dart` file).
+Add the following `SdkState` enum, at the bottom of the `MainActivity.kt` file:

 ```swift
 enum SdkState: String {